 People with schizophrenia can have a hard time telling what’s real and what’s not.
 They may see things that aren’t there or hold firm beliefs that fly in the face of fact.
 Understanding schizophrenia’s nature can help patients and their loved ones regain a sense of control.

 It's crucial to recognize that schizophrenia is a real illness, not a character flaw, says Philip D. Harvey, PhD, a professor of psychiatry and behavioral sciences at the University of Miami.
 With advances in brain research, he says, "it will become clear that this is a condition that is caused by biological factors."

-Recent imaging studies have shown that the brains of people with the disorder tend to look and function differently from those without mental illness.
-Scientists suspect some of these differences develop before birth -- although symptoms usually don't appear until young adulthood, between ages 16 and 30.
+Recent studies have shown that the brains of people with the disorder tend to look and work differently from those without mental illness.
+Scientists suspect that some of these differences develop before birth, although symptoms usually don't appear until young adulthood, between ages 16 and 30.

 Understand the Symptoms

 The symptoms of schizophrenia fall into three broad categories: positive, negative, and cognitive.

 “Positive” doesn’t mean something is good.
 It means that someone has overactive, distorted aspects of thinking.
 Positive symptoms include:

 Hallucinations: seeing or hearing things that aren't real.
 The most common hallucination in schizophrenia is hearing voices.

 Delusions: unshakable but false beliefs.
 Some people think they are being followed or persecuted.
 Others believe they are famous or have superhuman powers.